Heyimlulu/Discord-Lookup-Express/README.md

 # Getting started

-- Install Node.js on your computer
+- Latest version of Node.js is fine
 - Create an application in the [Discord Developer Portal](https://discord.com/developers/applications)
   - Go the bot section and create a new bot
   - Copy your bot token